aalhaimi/electron-web-bluetooth/README.md

 # Electron with Chrome WebBluetooth API
-This is a basic integration of Electron and Chrome Web-Bluetooth API, Specifically, implementing the [device info sample provided by the api](https://googlechrome.github.io/samples/web-bluetooth/device-info.html).
-The source of the samples can be found in [API's docs](https://github.com/GoogleChrome/samples/tree/gh-pages/web-bluetooth).
+This is a basic integration of Electron and Chrome Web-Bluetooth API, Specifically, implementing 1) [device info sample provided by the api](https://googlechrome.github.io/samples/web-bluetooth/device-info.html), 2) getting values from a bluetooth device, and 3) setting a value to a bluetooth device.

 ## installation
 ```bash